r-dube/pickingflowers/canada-univ.md

 ## Huawei feeds research funding to Canadian universities

-## University researchers captured by Huawei
+## Academicians captured by Huawei

-## Captured academicians speak of use to Huawei
+## Captured academicians speak on Huawei's behalf

+## Conclusion

 ## References and notes
+\[1\]: In Plain Sight: Beijing's unrestricted network of foreign influence in Canada.
+Alliance CanadaHK.
+May 2021.

 \[\]: Poll shows hardening position on China among Canadians.
 Steven Chase.
 The Globe and Mail.
 October 11, 2021.

 \[\]: Why CSIS believes Canada is a ‘permissive target’ for China’s interference.
 Sam Cooper.
 Global News.
 June 24, 2020.